Know Your Brain: Wernicke's Area

 This idea that one hemisphere could be more responsible for a behavior than the other---and in this case that the left hemisphere was dominant when it came to language---was mostly foreign to neuroscientists before Broca (although not completely unheard of as it had previously been proposed by the physician Marc Dax).
 Many were hesitant to accept it.

 Wernicke's aphasia contrasted with the syndrome Broca had observed after damage to Broca's area (that syndrome is known as Broca's aphasia).
 Patients with Broca's aphasia generally have difficulty producing the sounds necessary for speech.
 Often a patient with Broca's aphasia knows what he or she wants to say, but can't get the words out.
 Comprehension of language generally remains intact.
-You can see an example of Broca's aphasia in the video to the right.

 Because Wernicke's area seemed to play an important role in language comprehension and the production of language that was intelligible, Wernicke proposed a model for language that involved both his area and Broca's area.
 Wernicke's area, according to this model, generates plans for meaningful speech.
 Broca's area, on the other hand, is responsible for taking these plans and generating the movements (e.g. of the tongue, mouth, etc.) required to turn them into vocalizations.
 To do so, Broca's area sends information about intended speech to the motor cortex, which then signals the muscles involved in speech production to create the vocalizations.
 Thus, according to this view, Wernicke's area makes sure that language makes sense, while Broca's area helps bring about the muscle movements necessary to actually produce the sounds.This model was later expanded upon by neurologist Norman Geschwind, and it eventually became known as the Wernicke-Geschwind model.